thedersen/backbone.validation/README.md

 Sometimes it can be useful to check (on each key press) if the input is valid - without changing the model - to perform some sort of live validation.
 You can execute the set of validators for an attribute by calling the `preValidate` method and pass it the name of the attribute and the value to validate.

-If the value is not valid, the error message is returned, otherwise it returns undefined.
+If the value is not valid, the error message is returned (truthy), otherwise it returns a falsy value.

 ```js
 var errorMessage = model.preValidate('attributeName', 'Value');